htm-community/sanity/README.md

 For original motivation see [this blog post](http://floybix.github.io/2014/07/11/visualization-driven-development-of-the-cortical-learning-algorithm/).

+# The Runner

-ComportexViz runs HTM models in the browser with interactive controls.
+ComportexViz runs HTM models from the browser with interactive controls.
 The model state from recent timesteps is kept, so you can step back in time.
 You can inspect input values, encoded input bits, and the columns that make up cortical region layers.
 Within a column you can inspect